tyler-technologies-oss/forge-design-system/docs/components/layouts/scaffold/scaffold.md

 </ImageBlock>

-### Examples

-- See a scaffold in action in the [Employee Access Calendar case study](/get-started/other/case-studies/ess-calendar).

 ### Using the scaffold with other components

 Use the scaffold to lay out a full page, with a left hand nav and / or sidesheet, or use it to structure a dialog or card with a header, scrollable body, and footer.